ninchat/ninchat-api/api.md

 ### Channel

+- `autohide` : boolean (writable by operators)

+	Set the `autohide` channel member attribute for users who join the channel.

 - `autosilence` : boolean (writable by operators)

 	Set the `silenced` channel member attribute for users who join the channel.